 15. Allows you to reintroduce play in your life.
 As we get older, we tend to get further and further away from the effortless play of our childhood.
 With so many different kinds of movement available to us, exercise is one fun way to bring play back into our lives, which does a body and mind good.

 16. Improves memory and focus.
 Studies show that memory and focus are two areas of cognitive functioning that exercise can help sharpen.
 Better memory and focus can help us in our work and daily lives.

 17. Makes daily activities easier.
 One of the best parts of gaining strength for me has been the autonomy doing so has given me outside of the gym.
 Because of how strong I am now, I can wrangle my dog’s huge food bags, move furniture, put my suitcase in the overhead bin, open pickle jars, and more.
 Becoming stronger through exercise has given me a sense of independence in a world that assumes women are less capable.

-18. Helps you live longer.
-I don’t know about you, but I want to give myself a fighting chance to be a badass old lady with killer style and lots of life wisdom to spare.
-Exercise plays a part in helping us live longer because it slows the aging process of our cells.
+18. Helps extend your life.
+We can’t live forever, and many factors play a role in when we die.
+That being said, if there are things I can do to give myself a fighting chance to be a badass old lady with killer style and lots of life wisdom to spare, I’m interested in learning more.
+Exercise can play a part in helping us live longer because it slows the aging process of our cells.

 19. More energy.
 Exercise acts as a natural stimulant that can increase daytime energy levels so you’re crashing less.
 Hurray for natural highs!

 20. Makes you a total badass.
 Admittedly, I have no studies to back this up.
 But anecdotally, all of my clients who have made a habit out of exercising feel much more badass as a result.
 And they should!
 With so many different things competing for our attention, it’s challenging to commit to a regular exercise routine.
 So when we actually pull it off, it makes us feel pretty amazing.